artiomchi/FlexLabs.Util.Web/README.md

-TablePager
+FlexLabs.Util.Web
 ==========

-A NuGet extension that helps automate and simplify paging for MVC sites
+A NuGet extension that helps automate and simplify some common tasks in MVC projects.

+Contains the TablePager and some new html editor extensions

 ---